 It is a user-friendly remote power control switching device that is fully controlled by the means of an SMS or text message.
 This simply means that to operate, one just needs to send a text message with the appropriate numeral command.

-Short Message Peer-to-Peer protocol is used in the telecom industry for exchanging text messages between external short message entities, routing entities, and message centers.
+Short Message Peer-to-Peer Protocol is used in the telecom industry for exchanging text messages between external short message entities, routing entities, and message centers.
+You can also read our post on SMPP Server: How to Choose Best Secure SMPP Server Provider?

 We will be coming up with more SMS industry terms to help you keep your knowledge up to date.